 Road ConditionsConditions are subjective to weather and season.
 Although the majority of the sections are safe and well-patched, there are some bumpy section you have to look out for,

 Smooth: Sissu to Keylong, Keylong to Jispa, Jispa to Zingzing Bar, Zingzing Bar to Baralacha pass, Moore Plains to Tanglang La pass, Tanglang pass to Rumste, Rumste to Leh.

 Roads to look out for: Rohtang to Kokhsar, Baralacha pass to Sarchu, Sarchu to Pang, Pang to Moore Plains.

 Average: Manali to Rohtang pass, Kokhsar to Sissu.

-This is not enough, when you are on this way, don't forget to check out the real human skull as the localities placed it inside it.
+This is not enough, when you are in this way, don't forget to check out the real human skull.

 Suraj Tal Lake is situated just a few kilometres from the pass towards Manali.
 It would be a bonus view of your journey.

 Rohtang pass is from May/June to October/November.
 It becomes the hot spot for tourists, travellers, and adventure enthusiasts, as they can opt many exciting and adventure activities like skiing, mountain biking, snow scooter, paragliding, rafting, trekking and the list is endless.
 While the nature enthusiasts can adore the beautiful views of glaciers, peaks and Chandra river that flows down in the Lahaul valley.
 Apart from these, you could get a chance to see a waterfall named as Rahala located 16 km from Manali on the way to Rohtang pass.